 The decision to replace or repaint old masonite siding will depend on the severity of the damage and whether or not the underlying substrate is still in good condition.

-Here are some signs that can tell you that it is time to replace your Masonite siding:
+Here are some signs that can tell you that it’s time to replace your masonite siding:

 - Cracks or splits in the boards